Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

  - **Builder ** <= Correct

  ### 27. You want to encapsulate a command request as an object.
 Which design pattern best fits this objective?
-- Command
+- Command <= Correct
 - Iterator
 - Facade
 - Observer

 ### 28. Why would Pre-JIT be used by the .NET Framework?
 - to compile only the methods that are called at runtime and store those methods in cache after execution
-- to compile complete source code into native code in a single compilation cycle during deployment of the application
+- to compile complete source code into native code in a single compilation cycle during deployment of the application <= Correct
 - to compile only the methods that are called at runtime and then store them in cache for one minute
 - to compile only the methods that are called at runtime and remove them from memory after execution

 ### 29. What do code contracts do?
 - Code contracts are data structures that can operate on demand per requirements.
-- Code contracts provide a way to specify preconditions, postconditions, and object invariants in your code.
+- Code contracts provide a way to specify preconditions, postconditions, and object invariants in your code. <= Correct
 - Code contracts contain definitions for a group of related functionalities that a class or a struct can implement.
 - Code contracts contain data structures for a group of related functionalities that a class or a struct can implement.